Skip to content

 • Automatic deep merge of terragrunt.autoinclude.hcl into unit configurations (autoinclude wins)

-• Stack dependency expansion in the run queue — depending on a stack blocks until all its units complete
+• Stack dependency expansion in the run queue: depending on a stack waits until all its units complete

 Unit-to-unit dependencies within a stack